MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 3. Add a [Remote Desktop connection](#add-a-remote-desktop-connection) or [remote resources](#add-remote-resources).
 You use a connection to connect directly to a Windows PC and remote resources to access apps and desktops published to you by an admin.

 > [!NOTE]
-> If you would like to flight new features earlier, we recommend downloading our [Microsoft Remote Desktop Beta](https://play.google.com/store/apps/details?id=com.microsoft.rdc.android.beta) client from the Google Play store.
+> If you want to test new features before they're released, we recommend downloading our [Microsoft Remote Desktop Beta](https://play.google.com/store/apps/details?id=com.microsoft.rdc.android.beta) client from the Google Play store.

 ### Add a Remote Desktop connection